 Based on all reviews by mappers across the project, below is a word bubble that visually depicts the most frequently used words in the written description.
-The words accessible, followed by service, door, and washroom, are most heavily present.
+The words accessible, followed by service, door, and washroom, are among the most frequent.